 We’ve previously written about how technology can help you get recruited and in this article we highlight how that is more apparent than ever.
 The feelings about social media’s role in the recruiting process are starting to shift.
 College coaches are no longer using social media simply as a character check, or to cross kids off their list, but rather they are using it to really connect with and find recruits.
 It’s now becoming common for players to garner interest and even get offers from videos on social media and this will continue to be an increasingly important way for kids to get free exposure.
 To highlight this point, let’s look at one place where the social media spotlight is already helping high school recruits get interest and even offers from coaches.

 If you are active on Twitter, you’ve likely heard of the Pitching Ninja (@PitchingNinja on Twitter).
-The account is run by Rob Friedman, who posts the most amazing GIFs of baseball highlight that the internet has to offer.
-Friedman’s Pitching Ninja handle has 103,000 followers, many of whom are Big Leagues themselves taking time to marvel at the work of their peers.
+The account is run by Rob Friedman, who posts the most amazing GIFs of baseball highlights that the internet has to offer.
+Friedman’s Pitching Ninja handle has 103,000 followers, many of whom are Big Leaguers themselves taking time to marvel at the work of their peers.
 While much of Pitching Ninja’s work has been focused on highlighting the best of the best from Major League players, it’s his most recent project that has us pounding away at the keyboard in excitement.
-Friedman has recently started a new account, @FlatgroundApp.
-The account description reads, “Harnessing the power of social media to break down barriers & prevent pitchers from falling thru the cracks.
+Friedman has recently started a new accounts, @FlatgroundApp for pitchers and @FlatgroundBats for hitters.
+The account descriptions read, “Harnessing the power of social media to break down barriers & prevent pitchers from falling thru the cracks.
 Improve skills & showcase talent.”
 The handle epitomizes the way players can get exposure, coaching tips, and more for free through social media.

 Pitching Ninja’s latest effort represents the best of what social media is capable of.
 He’s using his platform to provide a way for players to get better, get the exposure they need, and continue playing the game.
 The best part?
 It’s free and offers a glimpse into recruiting in the digital age, where you are one tweet away from making it to the next level.